Portrait of Julius Caesar at The State Hermitage Museum, St Petersburg

 myminifactory

-The Head of Julius Caesar (100-44 B.C.) created by a talente 16th century Italian sculptor in the period of Renaissance when artists were highly experienced in imitating ancient portraits.
-In the end of the 1th century the restorer put the head on the bust presenting a Roman general (with the attributes such as a tunic, armour and paludamentum), a nose was also restored, as well as the chin and part of the left ear.
-Up to this moment the majority of sculptures depicting Caesar have been recognized as imitations.
-Among the 70 portraits which still remain only 20 are considered as the ancient originals.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.Scanned : Photogrammetry (Processed using Agisoft PhotoScan)
+The head of Julius Caesar, a masterful creation by a talented 16th century Italian sculptor, was crafted during the Renaissance when artists were highly skilled at replicating ancient portraits.
+A restorer in the 11th century meticulously placed the head on a bust depicting a Roman general, complete with a tunic, armor, and paludamentum.
+Additionally, the nose, chin, and part of the left ear were carefully restored.
+To date, most sculptures of Caesar have been identified as imitations.
+Among the 70 remaining portraits, only 20 are considered authentic ancient originals.
+This object is part of "Scan The World," a non-profit initiative introduced by MyMiniFactory.
+Through Scan the World, we're creating a digital archive of fully 3D printable sculptures, artworks, and landmarks from around the globe for public access free of charge.
+Scan the World is an open-source community effort.
+If you have interesting items nearby and would like to contribute, email stw@myminifactory.com to learn how you can participate.
+Scanned: Photogrammetry (Processed using Agisoft PhotoScan)

 With this file you will be able to print Portrait of Julius Caesar at The State Hermitage Museum, St Petersburg with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Portrait of Julius Caesar at The State Hermitage Museum, St Petersburg.